markcarey/airtist/README.md

 `pAInt` is a native Super Token that supports real-time streaming, powered by Superfluid.
 It acts as a utility token on the AIrtist platform for minting NFTs.
 Users start with `5 pAInt` and after their first mint, active users receive `3 pAInt` per month, streamed in real-time.

+See the streams on [Superfluid Console](https://console.superfluid.finance/goerli/accounts/0x83D4A49b80Af1CE060361A457a02d057560A9aD9?tab=streams).
+It's like watching paint stream.😐

+### The First Mint - Behind the Scenes

+When the user decides to mint their first NFT -- and not before -- on-chain transactions are triggered, behind the scenes:
+1. *A Safe smart wallet is deployed.* This is a “1 of 3” multi-signature Safe.
+The user’s web3auth-generated address has full access as 1 of the 3 owners.
+The second owner is a AIrtist Hot wallet enabling behind-the-scenes Safe transactions on the behalf of the user.
+The third owner is a AIrtist cold wallet for emergency/recovery purposes.
+2. ERC20 Approval transactions are sent from the Safe to facilitate the first and future mints.
+3. Sent via Gelato Relay, a transaction is sent to start streaming `3 pAInt` per month to the Safe.
+4. Also via Gelato Relay, the minting transaction is sent to mint the NFT to the shared AIrtist NFT contract.
+Remember, the above 4 transaction happen *behind the scenes*. _From the user's perspective all they did was check a box or tap a link_.

+#### Gelato Relay Sponsored ERC2771 Calls

+AIrtist uses [Gelato Relay](https://docs.gelato.network/developer-services/relay) to send tokens and NFTs to users' Safes (and one more action discussed below).
+These requests are signed and submitted on-chain by Gelato relayers, with gas paid from AIrtist's [Gelato 1 Balance](https://docs.gelato.network/developer-services/relay/payment-and-fees#1balance) account.
+Each of the three contracts deployed by AIrtist support [ERC2771 Context](https://docs.gelato.network/developer-services/relay/quick-start/erc-2771) which enables secure transactions to be signed by AIrtist but realyed onchain by Gelato Relayers.
+This works seamlessly with OpenZeppelin's `AccessControl` permission to restrict function to authorized signers.

+### Subsequent NFT Minting

+Subsequent NFT minting triggers a single transaction -- via Gelato Relay -- to mint the NFT to their Safe, while withdrawing `1 pAInt` from the Safe for each NFT minted of their own art (or the required amount of `pAInt` or `WETH` if minting others’ art).
+If a user has less than `1 pAInt` they cannot mint and must wait until they accumulate enough via the incoming stream (or by other means 🦄)

+#### Selling NFTs without a Deployed Safe to receive Payment?

+*Scenario:* a creator has joined AIrtist and posted several images, but has not minted any yet.
+But the creator has enabled minting of the posts, and set prices and currencies (`pAInt` or `WETH`) in each case.
+What happens when another user decides to mint these images?
+How does the creator get paid, when no Safe has (yet) be deployed for the creator?
+As mentioned above, the Safe is only deployed when the user does their first mint, and not before.
+Even though the Safe has not been deployed, the creator still gets paid!
+When the creator joined AIrtist, the Safe SDK is used to accurately _predict_ the user's Safe address, _even though it has not yet been deployed_.
+This predicted Safe address is assigned to creator's user account, and when `pAInt` or `WETH` gets sent to that address, it just works, and the funds are [owned by the predicted Safe address](https://blog.openzeppelin.com/getting-the-most-out-of-create2/).
+When/if the creator triggers their first mint, the Safe will then be deployed to the predicted address and the creator will have full access to the tokens sent previously.